If someone is looking for a value memory foam mattress, they might want to consider the Tomorrow Sleep Memory Foam mattress.

 While it did collapse somewhat as I sat near the edge, this is a slightly firmer mattress.
 I still felt secure sitting down.
 Also, when I was lying down near the edge, I didn’t feel like I was going to roll off.

-You can see the decent edge support in the photo below.
+People can see the decent edge support in the photo below.

 Joe said it was a 7/10 in terms of firmness and I said it was an 8/10.
 I think that’s because I press through the soft upper layers and feel the firm layers beneath.